 - 2.1 The transport network is the largest and most visible community asset that the Council is responsible for.
 It is used on a daily basis by a significant number of people and is fundamental to the economic, social and environmental well-being of our communities.
-It helps to shape the character and quality of the local areas that it serves and makes an important contribution towards the delivery of the Council's vision and commitments. - 2.2 In order to meet the demands placed on it, it is crucial that the road network is adequately maintained.
-This includes not just carriageways and footways, but also bridges, street lighting, drainage systems and traffic control systems and street furniture.
+It helps to shape the character and quality of the local areas that it serves and makes an important contribution towards the delivery of the Council's vision and commitments. - 2.2 In order to meet the demands placed on it, it is crucial that the transport network is adequately maintained.
+This includes not just carriageways and footways, but also bridges, street lighting, drainage systems and traffic control systems, street furniture, cycling infrastructure and park and ride sites.
 Continuing growth in traffic has brought an increasingly widespread recognition of the importance of road maintenance, and the high value placed on it both by users and the wider community. - 2.3 Conversely, public concern is increasing about the condition of our road network and the implications of this for safety and journey reliability.
 Inadequate maintenance only stores up even greater problems for the future.